mvac7/SDCC_VDP_SPRITES_12_MSXROM_Lib/README.md

 The projected libraries are the following:
 - [SPRITES Small](https://github.com/mvac7/SDCC_VDP_SPRITES_S_MSXROM_Lib) - Basic functions for managing Sprites.
 It is more compact so it takes up less space in our application.
 - [SPRITES](https://github.com/mvac7/SDCC_VDP_SPRITES_MSXROM_Lib) - It includes the same functions as the Small version and adds to access specific parameters (positioning, color, pattern, visibility and EarlyClock).
-- [SPRITE 1/2](https://github.com/mvac7/SDCC_VDP_SPRITES_12_MSXROM_Lib) - Same as SPRITES but in the G3 screen mode (V9938), it treats the color parameters in a simplified way.
+- [SPRITES 1/2](https://github.com/mvac7/SDCC_VDP_SPRITES_12_MSXROM_Lib) - Same as SPRITES but in the G3 screen mode (V9938), it treats the color parameters in a simplified way.
 Assign the color parameters and EarlyClock to all the lines of the Sprites.
-- SPRITE DUMP (In development) - Uses a buffer in RAM that has to be dumped in each interruption.
+- SPRITES DUMP (In development) - Uses a buffer in RAM that has to be dumped in each interruption.
 Includes a Sprite Flicker, to allow viewing up to 8 sprites per line.

 To optimize our development, I recommend building your library with only those functions you need.